ldw200012/YOLOV5_DuckieBot/README.md

       You will see two * .pt files, which are your weights files.
       <br>

+      x.
+THE MOST IMPORTANT STEP
+      * <b>Move all the files and subfolders from 'duckietown_yolov5/content/yolov5/' to 'duckietown_yolov5/scripts/' except 'detect.py'.</b>

 ### B. How to run the program
 1. Object Detection